Skip to Content

 Having a good amount and good quality face foam is essential to keeping sweat from dripping into your eyes and onto your lenses.
 Having this happen can cloud your vision and could be dangerous.
 Get a pair of goggles with a good face foam lining that won’t irritate your skin.
 I’ve had a cheap pair of goggles before that made my face itchy every time I wore them.

-Most decent goggles will have either double or triple layer technology in the face foam that prevent moisture from clouding up your vision.
+Most decent goggles will have either double or triple-layer technology in the face foam that prevents moisture from clouding up your vision.

 Options

 If you want the high end expensive pair of goggles with excellent lenses check out these Oakley Airbrake Jet Goggles on Amazon.
 These are too expensive for me, but if you want the best, there you go.
-The lenses are made with Prism technology that fine tunes vision for different environments, they are really cool looking too.
+The lenses are made with Prism technology that fine-tunes vision for different environments, they are cool looking too.

-If you race or get really muddy when riding, you might want to check out these Scott Prospect WFS Goggles on Amazon.
-They are more expensive than the Fox Goggles I use, but they are a top shelf pair of goggles.
-They come with a roll-off vision system lets you clear a 50mm strip across the lens to clear your view when it gets dirty.
+If you race or get muddy when riding, you might want to check out these Scott Prospect WFS Goggles on Amazon.
+They are more expensive than the Fox Goggles I use, but they are a top-shelf pair of goggles.
+They come with a roll-off vision system that lets you clear a 50mm strip across the lens to clear your view when it gets dirty.

 To check out other ATV riding gear suggestions, go to the recommended gear section of this site.
 It’s all gear I use and tested out myself.